iamblackbull/SayehBot/Readme.md

   > - **NOTE:** .env is a secured format and the file is hidden.
 If you use `ls` command where the file is located, you cannot see the file in the list.

 ## 5. Install node.js
-to install manually:
+to install manually :
 - `curl -fsSL https://deb.nodesource.com/setup_16.x | bash - &&\`
 - `apt-get install -y nodejs`

-or install nvm:
+or install nvm :
 - `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`
 - `nvm install node` or `nvm install [version]`